merely-useful/py-rse/index.md

 that changes the logging level from `WARNING` (the default) to `DEBUG` (the noisiest level).

-HINT: The following command changes the logging level to DEBUG.
+Hint: the following command changes the logging level to `DEBUG`:

 ```python
 logging.basicConfig(level=logging.DEBUG)
 ```